 In general, cloud computing is a delivery of a computing services to clients on demand.
 Moreover, the service of cloud computing can be classified into three categories as follows: Software as a Service (SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).
 To handle connected things, Infrastructure as a Service (IaaS) is considered.
 In IaaS, organizations can outsource support operations, including hardware, storage, servers, and networks.
 Cloud service providers will own equipment, work responsibilities, and maintenance by clients, who have the option to pay for actual usage.
 An infrastructure should be developed for supporting and managing the connected things.
 Therefore, an intermediary of IaaS in cloud computing is utilized to manage a huge number of things and data that are connected in IoT.
 A cloud broker is considered as an intermediary in the infrastructure for managing the connected things.
 The cloud broker will find the best deal between clients and service providers.
 However, the response time of the request from clients, the energy consumption of the system and the profit of the cloud broker are important problems among cloud broker, clients and service providers.
-Because cloud broker is expected the speed to execute their request, and service providers are expected to minimize energy consumption in the system.
+Because cloud broker is expected the profit to manage the process between clients and service providers, clients also are expected the speed to execute their request, and service providers are expected to minimize energy consumption in the system.